MarcosEsparza/engineering-portfolio/README.md

 ### Overview

 - Leading aerodynamic design and fin-can development for FAST’s 10,000-ft COTS rocket for IREC.
-- Focus on fin geometry, flutter and stability margins, and integration of recovery and avionics with the airframe.
-- Designing a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining ≥1.5× flutter margin and competition-typical stability.
+- Designing a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining ≥1.5× flutter margin and competition-typical stability, with a focus on fin geometry, flutter and stability analysis, and recovery/avionics integration.

 ### Technical Scope